Troyanovsky/UXerToolbox/README.md

 **Contrast Checker**
  - Allows users to input two colors with hex codes and computes the contrast ratio and checks it against WCAG (Web Content Accessibility Guidelines)[https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html] levels AA and AAA.

+**Color Blind Simulator**
+ - Allows users to upload an image and see how the image might look like for people with different types of color blindness.
+ - This tool can help designers test the color accessibility of their design.
+ - This tools is created based on the [Daltonize JavaScript library](http://www.daltonize.org/2010/05/javascript-color-vision-library.html?m=1).
+I have made some modifications to the original library.

 **Font Comparer**